The detailed history..........

 s.

-Nick Blagona, who had previously worked at Wessex; it was an irresistible offer to work in Canada, and he flew over to Montreal for a nine month engagement at Studio Son Quebec.
+1973 He received a phonecall from Canadian recording engineer, Nick Blagona, who had previously worked at Wessex; it was an irresistible offer to work in Canada, and he flew over to Montreal for a nine month engagement at Studio Son Quebec.
 This studio was sited on the east side of the city, and most of its clients were from the French sector of the Canadian music business.
 It was very different from the London scene.

 Wessex, Studio 1